CyberKnife Radiation Cancer Treatment at Medical City Dallas

 Step #3 - Treatment Planning

-The patient is asked to relax and lay still during the CyberKnife® procedure.
-No anesthesia is necessary because the treatment is painless.
-The CyberKnife® robot will move slowly around the patient to deliver the radiation.
+The patient is asked to relax and lay still during the CyberKnife procedure.
+No anesthesia is necessary.
+The CyberKnife M6 robot will move slowly around the patient to deliver the radiation.
 The imaging system regularly verifies target position to ensure the radiation is being accurately delivered.
-The entire procedure typically lasts 45-90 minutes.
+The entire procedure typically lasts 30-60 minutes.
 Following treatment, the patient may immediately return to normal activities.

 Meet the Medical Director for Medical City Dallas' CyberKnife®